jacksonrodri/vote_abroad/content/en/faqs/can-i-register-to-vote-if-i’ve-never-resided-in-the-us.md

 ---
-title: 11.
-CAN I REGISTER TO VOTE IF I’VE NEVER RESIDED IN THE US?
+title: Can I register to vote if I've never resided in the US?
 categories:
   - category: US Citizens without Residency
 relatedFaqs: